nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 The test itself was supposed to cover recursion and function templates in C++.
 Imagine my surprise and horror when 10 of the 40 questions asked us to convert numbers from decimal to different bases.

-You can only imagine my horror and my frustration with myself.
 I was completely unprepared to even tackle the most basic of the questions and failed the exam miserably.

 So, I'm going to go through these base conversions and learn them properly.